daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Performance Impacts</summary>

-When performing a trivial operation like `readOnlyList.get(index) + 1`, the following steps are performed behind the scenes (note that this is a simplified explanation of the main steps):

-1. Fetch the memory at the address specified by the `readOnlyList` variable to load the ArrayList object.
-2. Ensure that `index` is smaller than the list size (enforced by the ArrayList class).
-3. Fetch the memory at the address specified by the `elementData` variable from the `ArrayList` class to load the backing array object.
-4. Ensure that `index` is smaller than the array size.
-This second check is enforced by the JVM for array accesses.
-5. Compute the array address of that element into the array (i.e. `offset + elementSize * index`)
-6. Fetch the memory at that computed location into the array, interpreting it as a pointer, and return that pointer back up the chain to the caller of `readOnlyList.get(index)`.
-7. Fetch the memory specified by that pointer to get the `Integer` wrapper object.
-8. Cast the object to an `Integer` by validating the object header (since generics are erased at compile time).
-9. Unbox the `Integer` object into a primitive `int` and finally add 1.

-Notice how many steps and memory hops are performed to fetch a single value!
-Iterating through read-only lists in tight loops and performing operations on primitive values performs very poorly on modern CPU architectures.
-That's because these values are scattered throughout memory resulting in very poor cache locality.

 Fetching data from main memory can take several hundred cycles on modern CPU architectures.
-The CPU tries to minimize this latency by fetching in bulk and predicting addresses that will be requested to pre-fetches data before it's actually requested.
-Iterating through a primitive array is predictable as they are stored in a contiguous block of memory.
-With primitive arrays, the CPU will fetch the initial element along with neighboring elements, so subsequent elements are already loaded in the much quicker CPU caches by the time they're requested.
-However, the CPU pre-fetcher has a tough time predicting the address of scattered memory requiring several hundred extra cycles to access each new element if that hasn't already been fetched.
+The CPU tries to minimize this latency by fetching in bulk and also by predicting and pre-fetching data before it's requested.
+Primitive arrays store the values in a contiguous block of memory, so the CPU will prefetch neighboring elements making subsequent accesses essentially free.
+However, the CPU pre-fetcher has a tough time predicting the address of scattered memory when dealing with lists of wrapper objects which can result in much higher memory latency to access each value.

 To get an idea of the potential performance impact of wrapper objects, Java Language Architect, Brian Goetz, ran some benchmarks replacing reference carriers with values as part of project Valhalla exploration.
 Brian found performance